cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 ![Three Middlewares Timeline](images/three_middlewares.png?raw=true "Three Middlewares Timeline")

 Based on this, the latest serveUntil time is `serveUntil_B`, and the 'stalest' stake update from a middleware occurred at `updateBlock_A`.
-So the most recent entry in the `operatorMiddlewareTimes` array for the operator will have `serveUntil = serveUntil_B` and `leastRecentUpdateBlock = updateBlock_A`.
+So the most recent entry in the `operatorMiddlewareTimes` array for the operator will have `serveUntil = serveUntil_B` and `stalestUpdateBlock = updateBlock_A`.

 In the meantime, let us say that the operator had also queued a withdrawal between opting-in to serve `Middleware A` and opting-in to serve `Middleware B`: